JuliaGNI/EulerLagrange.jl/docs/src/hamiltonian.md

 using EulerLagrange
 ```

-Next, we generate symbolic variables for a one-dimensional system:
+Next, we generate symbolic variables for a one-dimensional Hamiltonian system:
 ```@example ham
 t, q, p = hamiltonian_variables(1)
 ```